 Dewees Rain Garden

-PS&G members Kathy Brohawn and Helene Perry offered a STEM afterschool program at the Govans Elementary School for 12 fourth grade students.
-The project focused on the Dewees Raingarden with units on runoff, watersheds, soil types, native plantings and the mechanics of capturing roof runoff.
+As part of an afterschool program at Govans Elementary School, PS&G members Kathy Brohawn and Helene Perry offered a STEM program 12 fourth grade students.
 Designed by Rain Underground and constructed by Blue Water Baltimore, the project culminated with the students planting over 100 native plants in the newly installed rain garden.

 In fall 2015 BGS hosted a Tree ID Workshop where Charlie Davis identified about 100 different species in GUF.
 Shortly thereafter a group of 6th grade student volunteers from the Mother Seton Academy measured the caliber of these trees.
 The project culminated in ‘tagging’ one tree of each species, identifying it with a lovely tag Tree Tags Example that was designed by Katy Lautar of BGS.
 During our ‘Midsummer’s Eve’ celebration in June, guests were asked to find the trees and hand the tags so now visitors can readily identify various trees.
 We now have a listing of trees and shrubs Plants in GUF found in GUF.